Homeowner rehabilitation assistance programs

 These programs can help prevent the displacement of low-income households who otherwise may struggle to keep their home in livable condition.

-Local jurisdictions can fund homeowner rehabilitation assistance programs through a range of sources, including federal Community Development Block GrantA federal program established as part of the Housing and Community Development Act of 1974.
+Localities can fund homeowner rehabilitation assistance programs through a range of sources, including federal Community Development Block GrantA federal program established as part of the Housing and Community Development Act of 1974.
 It funds various community development activities for neighborhood revitalization, economic development, affordable housing, and better community facilities and services.
-(CDBG) and HOME Investment Partnerships Program (HOME) funds as well as local housing trust funds and other local sources of revenue.
+(CDBG) and HOME Investment Partnerships Program (HOME) funds as well as local housing trust funds and local sources of revenue.
 Assistance can be provided to the owner-occupant through grants and in-kind assistance, as well as deferred-payment, low-interest and non- interest-bearing loans.
 Assistance may also be paid directly to the contractor – particularly for emergency repair programs for the neediest households.

 In choosing the form of assistance, attention should be paid to whether the intended recipients will be able to make regular loan payments.
 For those on very low incomes, grants or loans with deferred repayment until resale may be more appropriate, though they will generally entail higher program costs.
 When recipients have sufficient income to make regular payments, amortizing loans have the advantage of paying off the principal on a defined schedule, however, the payments will have to be higher than on an otherwise similar interest-only loan with deferred principal repayment until resale.

 Programs vary in terms of what types of repairs they will cover and can include structural alterations and reconstruction, as well as repairs or improvements to plumbing, electrical, or septic systems; replacement of roofing, floors, or windows; or other activities as specified by the jurisdiction.
 Some local jurisdictions have separate programs that focus on specific issues, such as addressing emergency repairs, improving energy efficiency, making accessibility improvements for seniors, or lead paint abatement.
 Others have a wide scope and can even be used for consumer durables such as built-in dishwashers and ovens.
-When demand for the program exceeds available resources, cities and counties may choose to prioritize repairs that affect residents’ health and safety before considering other work.
+When demand for the program exceeds available resources, cities and counties may choose to prioritize those repairs that affect residents’ health and safety before considering other work.

 Programs typically have income tests, with many using 80 percent of AMI as the threshold.
 Homeowners must be able to show that they have clear title to the property and home insurance coverage, and are up to date on mortgage and property tax payments.
 Some programs also have caps on the value of the property or limit eligibility to single-family homes or duplexes (i.e., owners of mobile or manufactured homeHouses partially or wholly built in a factory, then brought to the site for assembly and installation.
 Also referred to as prefabricated homes.s and condos are not eligible for assistance).
 Local jurisdictions may also require homeowners to schedule an inspection with city staff to verify the scope of work, to obtain several cost estimates, and to work with a licensed contractor.